Siyazan

 Siyazan (Siyəzən; Tat: Siyəzən) is a city, municipality and the capital of the Siyazan District of Azerbaijan.
 It has a population of 24,900.
-The city's name is said to be derived from Persian, meaning "White Women", a reference to the original population of Tats.
+The city's name is said to be derived from Persian or from the Tat language meaning "White Women", a reference to the original population of Tats.
 Another explanation links the name with the Persian word siyah, meaning "black".